 Tgbe editor: Modify the following paragraph in subclause 9.4.2.22 Quiet element as follows:

-TheFor a non-EHT AP, the Quiet Count field is set to the number of TBTTs until the beacon interval during which the next quiet interval starts.
-For an EHT AP (see 35.3.11 (Multi-link procedures for channel switch- ing, extended channel switching, and channel quieting)):
+(#17537)If sent by a non-EHT AP, the Quiet Count field is set to the number of TBTTs until the beacon interval during which the next quiet interval starts. (#17537)If sent by an EHT AP (see 35.3.11 (Multi-link procedures for channel switch- ing, extended channel switching, and channel quieting)):

 the Quiet Count field is equal to the number of TBTTs until the beacon interval during which the next quiet interval starts if the field is set to a value lower than or equal to 127.

-the Quiet Count field minus 127 is equal to the number of TBTTs in the past to reach the beacon interval during which the ongoing quiet interval started if the field is set to a value higher than 127.
+(#18084) A Quiet Count field value greater than 127 indicates a quiet interval that has already started (#17536)(see 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting)). (#18084)If the Quiet Count field is set to a value greater than 127, the Quiet Count field minus 127 is equal to the number of TBTTs in the past (#17536)until the beacon interval during which the ongoing quiet interval started(#18084).

-The value of 0 is reserved for a non-EHT AP and an EHT AP.
+(#18083)The value of 0 is reserved.

 NOTE 1—A value of 1 indicates the quiet interval starts during the beacon interval starting at the next TBTT.

-NOTE 2—An EHT AP must not advertise a number of TBTTs that is greater than 127 until the beacon interval during which the next quiet interval starts.
-A quiet count value greater than 127 is possible when the Quiet element is carried in the per-STA profile of Basic Multi-Link element.
+(#17535, #18084) NOTE 2—An EHT AP can not advertise a number of TBTTs that is greater than 127 until the beacon interval during which the next quiet interval starts.
+A Quiet Count field value greater than 127 is used to indicate a quiet interval that has already started and is possible when the Quiet element is carried in a Per-STA Profile subelement in a Basic Multi-Link element (see 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting)).

 9.4.2.36 Neighbor Report element